notken12/arcadecord/README.md

   - `callback`: Function, callback function to be called when the action acknowledgement is received from the server.
   - `clone`: Boolean, whether to clone the game before running the action.
 Used when you want to see what would happen if the action was run, for example when you want to run animations and don't want the UI to be affected.
 - `connect(gameId, callback)`: Function, connects to the server.
 Call this when the page loads and set up the game UI in the callback.
+- `replayAction(game, action)`: Function, replays an action.
+This is the same as runAction but it doesn't emit it to the server and it doesn't need to be your turn.